Suzhibin/Suzhibin/README.md

 ### Hi there 👋

-This is Andi，a rookie iOS developer
+This is Andy，a rookie iOS developer

 ## &#x270d; Blog & Writing